aekrumm/feature-engineering/README.md

 ## Description of R Markdown files
 * OPTIONAL Week 1
 This file provides a brief overview of the OULAD dataset; it describes the multiple files and features within each file.
 Also included are skimr functions that provide descriptive statistics of features within each dataset.

+* Week 2 R Markdown
+Run through the file on your own computer, and substitute presentation “2013J” with “2014J.”
+Quiz questions will come from your work with the Open University dataset this week.
+You will need to go beyond what is provided in the R Markdown files to answer these questions.

+* Week 3 R Markdown
+Run through the file on your own computer, and substitute presentation “2013J” with “2014J.”
+Quiz questions will come from your work with the Open University dataset this week.
+You will need to go beyond what is provided in the R Markdown files to answer these questions.